On This Page

-Ever since Consumer Reports tested different types of therapy in the 1990s and found marriage counseling to be the least effective of all of them, couples counseling has been treated with skepticism in the press.
+In the 1990s, Consumer Reports tested different types of therapy and found marriage counseling to be the least effective of all of them.
+Ever since, couples counseling has been treated with skepticism in the press.

 In 2005, The New York Times published an article titled, “Married With Problems?
 Therapy May Not Help.”
 In the early 2010s, a series of Huffington Post articles questioned the effectiveness of marital therapy, prompting Terry Gaspard, LCSW, to write a response defending it.

-The good news is that you don't have to guess if marriage counseling is right for you.
-Not only does research show that many couples counseling methods are effective, it also shows how and why couples counseling works and what factors increase the likelihood it will help you.
+Not only does the research show that many modern couples counseling methods are effective, but it also shows how and why couples counseling works and when it’s more likely to help you.

 On This Page